 - B BIO 351 - Principles of Anatomy and Physiology I (5 cr)

-*** Research experience must be neuroscience-oriented and must be approved by the Neuroscience Curriculum Committee.
+- B BIO 499 - Undergraduate Research in Biology.
+B BIO 499 research must be neuroscience-oriented and approved by the Neuroscience Curriculum Committee.
 Research opportunities depend on faculty availability, so you should not plan to use B BIO 499 as an elective for the minor.
-However, if you are already conducting neuroscience research and earning credit, then you can petition to have the credit count towards the minor.
+However, you can petition to have the credit count if you are already conducting neuroscience research.

 Neuroscience core or elective coursework that is not included on the above lists is considered on a case-by-case basis.
 If you have a syllabus or other detailed descriptive material for the class you wish to substitute, you may submit a petition.